mlsecproject/gglsbl-rest/README.md

 [![Develop on Okteto](https://okteto.com/develop-okteto.svg)](https://cloud.okteto.com/deploy?repository=https://github.com/mlsecproject/gglsbl-rest)

-This will execute an automated pipeline that will make the service to listen on https://rest-[YOUR-GITHUB-ID].cloud.okteto.net/port.
+This will execute an automated pipeline that will make the service listen on https://rest-[YOUR-GITHUB-ID].cloud.okteto.net/port.
 Please realize that when the service first starts it downloads a new local partial hash database from scratch before starting the REST service.
 So it might take several minutes to become available.

 You can see the logs from the Okteto Cloud dashboard to determine when the gunicorn workers start, if necessary.